Impregnation resins

 Impregnation as secondary insulation

 Impregnation is also known as secondary insulation because it reinforces the copper enamel that is defined as the first insulation.
-It is a chemical procedure that uses coating substances, such as resins and varnishes, plus heat, through a variety of methods, necessary to fix and improve the mechanical performance and stability, and improve the thermal and electrical performances of the copper winding parts.
+It is a chemical procedure that uses coating substances, such as resins and varnishes, plus heat, through a variety of methods, necessary to fix and improve the mechanical, electrical and thermal performances.

 bdtronic has experience with all current impregnation resins.